mivanit/bash-git-bootcamp/readme.md

 # Assignment

+(try to do this all in the command line)

 1. install bash and git, if you haven't already
 2. go to [github.com](https://github.com) and create an account if you don't have one
+	3. log in to github on your system. this will vary depending on your OS, and you may have to generate a token on the website
+4. fork and clone your fork of the repository [https://github.com/mivanit/bash-git-bootcamp](https://github.com/mivanit/bash-git-bootcamp)
+5. change to the "user-dev" branch
+6. navigate to the "userdata" folder
+7. create and enter folder with your mines username
+8. make some changes here -- write a script, add a file, whatever you want
+9. add, commit, and push your changes
+10. merge your changes with the `user-dev` branch on my repository